 D1.
 Barrier Table

 This table houses a list of barriers, and information about each barrier.
 Some "barriers" have artificial fishways or have otherwise been corrected, and now all fish are able to pass the barrier.
 At other times the severity may be unknown and a feature may not even be a barrier (i.e., is only a "potential barrier" and thus GenPassStatID=99).
 Tracking this information is important for people who will use these data.
 Therefore DO submit records for "barriers" that once blocked fish but no longer do, and for "potential barriers".
-(Back to table of contents)
+(Back to table of contents) (Back to table of contents)